<img height="1" width="1" src="https://www.facebook.com/tr?id=187366305334609&amp;ev=PageView &amp;noscript=1">

 Private Company Goodwill Alternatives

-As we already mentioned, most private companies prefer to adhere to the public company standards on goodwill impairment.
+As we already mentioned, some private companies might prefer to adhere to the public company standards on goodwill impairment.
 We imagine the simplified guidance only extends that dynamic, where a private company no longer faces such a trade-off between simplicity and being prepared for an exit strategy that might include going public or being acquired by a public entity.

 Trust us when we say that unwinding those private company goodwill elections in financial statements, just to comply with the public company standard, isn't exactly a walk in the park.
 It takes quite a bit of time, effort, and resources.